WayneOuyang/SmartBulter/index.md

 I am Mike, superior than human in judegement, cognition, prediction and decision-making

 1. market trend and fluctuation prediction
-2. Optimal Stock policy for different industry and products
+2. Optimal stock policy for different industry and products
 3. Precurement decision making based on price variation and suppliers' credits
-4. Sell promotion strategy to maximize profits and minimize losses
+4. sales promotion strategy to maximize profits and minimize losses
 5. etc...

 For more details see (https://github.com/WayneOuyang/SmartBulter/edit/master/index.md).